lkayres/IA480-GitHub/MiniProject/README.md

 - Day type

 ## Data Cleaning
 Data cleaning was very limited, as the dataset was already well-structured and free of errors.
-When building the model, the variable **"sample size"** was removed, as it was not necessary for the machine learning model.
+When building the model, the variable **"sample size"** was removed as it was not necessary for the machine learning model.

 ## Train/Test Split
 The data was split into 80% for training and 20% for testing.
+All other features were the default recommendations provided.

 ## Model Performance
 The model performed very well with the following metrics: